 Related Career Interests

 Careers in Computer Engineering

 Computer engineering graduates are sought by all major industries.
-Graduates hold many important and challenging positions in the aerospace, chemical, nuclear, automotive, medical, metallurgical, textile, railway, petroleum, and other basically non-electrical industries.
+Graduates hold many important and challenging positions in industry, such as the computer, information technology, electronics, aerospace, chemical and automotive industries, to name a few.
+Nearly every industry has a need for a computer engineer.
 Important professional attributes include communication skills, the art of self-learning, teamwork, and an appreciation for ethical conduct.
-These skills prepare you for research and development positions in industry, as well as for careers in management, sales, teaching, medicine, and law.
+These skills, along with the technical expertise you will have acquired, prepare you for research & development and applied engineering positions in industry, as well as for careers in management, sales, education, medicine and law.

 Transfer to Computer Engineering

 Purdue admits to individual majors.
 In addition to meeting overall Purdue transfer criteria, such as minimum high school course requirements, applicants must also meet major-specific requirements.
 The major-specific criteria for this program are listed below.
 Students who meet or exceed these are the most competitive candidates for admission.
 Before applying, review the closed programs page to confirm your desired major is open to transfer students for your desired entry term.

 Minimum GPA: 3.0

 Additional Requirements: See the Engineering Transfer Criteria page for more detailed course requirements.